| |

 up with an agreement that is acceptable to both, so the mediator

-makes a point of looking at the issues from both sides.
+makes a point of looking at the issues from all sides.
 Mediators

 who have been professionally trained have learned techniques